 At the rough midpoint of Hatteras Island, the vacation town of Avon stretches for a couple of miles along Hwy-12 before the road hits the Canadian Hole windsurfing area, two miles south of town.
-After another few miles of natural dunes, the road bends sharply to the west; continuing south here brings you to the main Cape Hatteras National Seashore visitors center (252/473-2111, daily) and the famous Cape Hatteras Lighthouse ($8).
+After another few miles of natural dunes, the road bends sharply to the west; continuing south here brings you to the main Hatteras Island Visitor Center and Museum of the Sea (252/473-2111, daily) and the famous Cape Hatteras Lighthouse (Apr-Oct., $8).
 At 210 feet, the black-and-white-striped lighthouse is the tallest brick lighthouse in the United States, visible from as far as 25 miles.
-However, because the ocean here has been slowly eroding away the beach (when the lighthouse was built in 1870, it was a quarter mile from the waves; by 1995 the coast was a mere 120 feet away from its base), in 1999 the National Park Service succeeded in lifting the 3,000-ton lighthouse onto rails and shifting it a quarter mile inland.
-If you feel fit, climb the stairs (12 stories’ worth, each way) to the top of the lighthouse for a grand view—one that gives the clearest sense of just how narrow and transitive the Outer Banks really are.
+However, because the ocean here has been slowly eroding the beach (when the lighthouse was built in 1870, it was a quarter mile from the waves; by 1995 the coast was a mere 120 feet away from its base), in 1999 the National Park Service succeeded in lifting the 4,830-ton lighthouse onto rails and shifting it half a mile inland.
+If you feel fit, climb the 257 stairs to the top of the lighthouse for a grand view—one that gives the clearest sense of just how narrow and transitive the Outer Banks are.

-Farther along, at the end of this road, there’s a summer-only, first-come, first-served campground.
+Farther along, at the end of this road, there’s a campground open spring to fall.

 From the Cape Hatteras Lighthouse, Hwy-12 bends west and south through Buxton and Frisco.
-The village of Frisco, five miles north of the Hatteras ferry terminal, holds the small but surprisingly good Native American Museum (252/995-4440, closed Mon., $5), which boasts an extensive collection of artifacts from several tribes, including those from the Cape Hatteras area, and Hopi and Navajo crafts.
+The village of Frisco, five miles north of the Hatteras ferry terminal, holds the small but surprisingly good Native American Museum (252/995-4440, Tues.-Sun., $5), which boasts an extensive collection of artifacts from several indigenous nations, including those from the Cape Hatteras area, as well as Hopi and Navajo crafts.

-In Buxton and Frisco, you will find a gauntlet of motels, gas stations, and fast-food restaurants at the commercial center of Cape Hatteras.
-The very good and very popular Fish House (252/995-5151), on Hwy-12 next to Cape Hatteras High School, doesn’t look like much from the road, but the fish here is fresh daily.
-Buxton’s motels, like the Lighthouse View (800/225-7651), which is right on the beach and also has a good-sized swimming pool, are reasonably priced ($79 and up a night) and clean.
-Ocean beaches here at the very tip of the cape are among the most spectacular anywhere.
+In Buxton and Frisco you will find a gauntlet of motels, gas stations, and fast-food restaurants at the commercial center of Cape Hatteras.
+Buxton’s motels, like the Lighthouse View (800/225-7651), which is right on the beach and also has a good-size swimming pool, are reasonably priced ($65 and up) and clean.
+Ocean beaches here at the tip of the cape are among the most spectacular anywhere.
 Swimmers should note that because they are south-facing, they tend to pick up some of the most extreme surf—especially when hurricanes hit—which is why Buxton and Frisco are the local surfing capitals.

-More restaurants and motels await you in Hatteras, at the southern end of the island.
-From here, state-run ferries (5am-midnight, free) shuttle every hour across to Ocracoke Island, another mostly unspoiled barrier island where you’ll find great beaches and the pretty village of Ocracoke, at the island’s southern tip.
+More restaurants and motels await in Hatteras, at the southern end of the island.
+From here, state-run ferries (5am-midnight, free) shuttle at least once every hour across to Ocracoke Island, another mostly unspoiled barrier island where you’ll find great beaches and the pretty village of Ocracoke, at the island’s southern tip.